scottwater/scottw.com/site/post/my-mac-mechanical-keyboard-reviews.md

 og_image: "/assets/images/posts/keyboards/code.jpg"
 ---

+**Update - April 4, 2020** When I first started looking for a mechanical keyboard I did not understand the number of options that are available.
+There is really no best.
+Just a starting place and your willingness to explore.

+I recommend not thinking in term of Mac vs not-Mac when looking for a keyboard.
+Any decent mechanical keyboard will have options to remap keys.
+I ended up [giving this board away](https://www.reddit.com/r/MechanicalKeyboards/comments/ezx9xr/free_keeb_to_get_you_started/) and use a [Rama M60-A](https://scottw.com/boards/jony) as my daily keyboard (although I now own other boards as well).

 **Update - March 4, 2018** I had been going back and forth with WASD's support over the firmware issues.
 They assured me they would get it right and offered to cover the shipping to make it work.

 In the end, I preferred the overall size and enjoy using a back lit keyboard.
 I decided to return all of the keyboards I purchased to Amazon and placed an order directly with WASD.
 It was a long 3 weeks or so back in the non-mechanical keyboard world, but I survived and I am now typing this update on the Code V3.